-Record physical inventory: At this point, you're ready to record what's in your materials inventory.
+Record physical inventory: After setting up the tables listed above, you're ready to record what's in your materials inventory.
 To do this, go to your list of storeroom assignments (Coding Definitions | Items | Storeroom Assignments).
 For each record, click Edit, then go to the record's Activity section and click New Physical Count.
 At the same time, you can record the value of each item.